The Zebra program

 Why was the Zebra program created?

-- Individual online and offline mentoring and tutoring with adults or peers from the majority
+- Individual online and offline mentoring and tutoring with adults or peers from the majority population

-The Duke’s of Edinburgh International Award (DofE): volunteering and connecting peers from the majority with young Roma
+The Duke’s of Edinburgh International Award (DofE): volunteering and connecting peers from the majority with young Roma people

 National Bank of Slovakia: financial literacy